metamath/lamp-guide/docs/11/index.md

 explanation of what that item does.
 You don't need to memorize this guide.

-We'll use the term "click" to mean either a click with the left mouse button *or* a tap on a touchscreen.
+We'll use the term "click" a general term to mean either a click with the left mouse button *or* a tap on a touchscreen.
 A short click (or short tap) lets you reveal information, toggle a display, or select some information.
+"Press" means pressing and releasing a key or clicking on a button.

 **Edits generally require a long-click by default**.
 There are multiple ways to do a long-click.